 - You cannot use foreign currency.

-- You can use your loonies and twonies on the Maple Leaf while it runs in Canada.
+- You can use your loonies and toonies on the Maple Leaf while it runs in Canada.

 Identification is sometimes required when using a credit or debit card or purchasing adult beverages, so have yours ready if needed.

-Where you can eat Amtrak cafe car purchases
+Where on the train can you eat your Amtrak café car purchases

 Visiting the café car is a fantastic way to stretch your legs and break up your journey during an Amtrak adventure.
 It’s also a great place to meet fellow travelers and share stories.